ghaiklor/type-challenges-solutions/en/medium-readonly-2.md

 ```

 Looks like a solution, but we are getting a compilation error “Type ‘P’ cannot be used to index type ‘T’”.
-And that is true, we do not set a constraint on K.
+And that is true, we do not set a constraint on `K`.
-It should be “every key from T”:
+It should be “every key from `T`”:

 ```ts
 type MyReadonly2<T, K extends keyof T> = T & { readonly [P in K]: T[P] };